boehs/oasis/Trinket.md

 1. Is used to build an indexDB of posts for search functionally
 2. Is used to generate feeds of posts meeting criteria, like tags
+3. Is used to craft a wonderful RSS feed

 Wrinklers are run sync, and they are allowed to modify metadata, although that is discouraged